hapytex/django-antipatterns/antipattern/signals.md

 thus give a *false sense of security* that the handler will indeed update the object accordingly.

+## Signals are request unaware

+Every now and then people try to implement a signal that needs a request object to perform a certain piece of logic.
+For example one might want to send an email each time a certain model is created to the person that made the HTTP request.

+Django's signal processing however does not capture the request.
+This makes sense since these signals get fired by models that are created, updated, removed, etc. and models are request unaware as well.

+The fact that these are request unaware makes it harder to implement certain behavior.
+For example a signal that updates the `owner` field of a model object with the currently logged in user.
+Strictly speaking it *is* possible to implement this, for example by inspecting the call stack.
+If the signal is triggered by a view, eventually one will find a call to that view, and thus one can obtain the `request` object.
+Another way to do this would be to implement middleware that keeps track of the user that makes the request, and then uses that, but that will introduce a *global state* antipattern.

+This thus means that while technically there are some ways to make signals request-aware these solutions are often *ugly* and furthermore can fail if a management command triggers the change.

 ## Signals can raise exceptions and break the code flow

 If the signals run, for example when we call `.save()` on a model object, then